anseki/readline-sync/README.md

 **Type:** boolean
 **Default:** `false`

-By default, the leading and trailing white spaces are removed from the input text.
-If `true` is specified, those are not removed.
+By default, remove the leading and trailing white spaces from the input text.
+If `true` is specified, don't remove those.

 ### `encoding`